InstacarMX/ExtraFiltersBundle/README.md

 ```

 ## Usage
 You can implement the ExpressionFilter as a normal filter for API Platform.
-You can pass in the arguments the
-filters that the expression language have access to.
 For example:

 ```php
 // src/Entity/Book.php